+Climate change

-Climate change Just transition Climate change increases competition for scarce resources like water and biodiversity between communities.
+Climate change increases competition for scarce resources like water and biodiversity between communities.
 Factors such as rising heat increase the risk of health and safety incidents at our operations.

-The transition to a low-carbon economy has significant socio-economic implications for our business and the communities in which we operate.
-Energy transition Stewardship The growth in disruptive technology in the energy We believe we do not own coal assets but we are stewards of responsibly maximising their value.
-We
+Energy transition

+The growth in disruptive technology in the energy sector could displace our business in the medium to long term.